DeepNought/GetDataProject/README.md

 This raw data is located in the "Inertial Signals" folder for each of the training and test sets.

-As mentioned in the block quote above, these signals where then pre-processed and used for calculating the 561 variables in the datasets we were required to subset and clean.
+As mentioned in the block quote above, these signals where then pre-processed and used for calculating the 561 variables in the datasets we were required to merge, subset and clean.

 The data we were required to work on were primarily contained in two text files: **X_train.txt** and **X_test.txt**, for the training and test subjects respectively.
 The first, having 70% of the data, has 7,352 observations of 561 variables (7,352 x 561 table) and the second has 2,947 observations of the same 561 variables (2,947 x 561 table).
+All values in these two files are numeric, with values in the range of [-1, 1].
 Two accompanying files, **subject_train.txt** and **subject_test.txt**, identified the subject (participant) for each observation.
 The first file is (7, 352 x 1) and the second is (2,947 x 1).
 The subjects are identified by a number from 1 to 30.
 Two additional files, **y_train.txt** and **y_test.txt** identified the activity the subjects were engaged in for each observation.
 These files are also (7, 352 x 1) and (2,947 x 1), respectively.
 Since there were six activities (WALKING, WALKING_UPSTAIRS, etc.) these files contained values between 1 and 6.
-Finally, an **activity_labels.txt** file was provided that maps the values (1 to 6) in the previous two files just mentioned, to the respective character strings describing each activity (WALKING, WALKING_UPSTAIRS, etc.).
+An **activity_labels.txt** file was provided that maps the values (1 to 6) in the previous two files just mentioned, to the respective character strings describing each activity (WALKING, WALKING_UPSTAIRS, etc.).
 This file is a 6 x 2 table.
+A **features.txt** file was included that contains the names of all 561 numeric variables.

+In addition to the above data files, a **README.txt** file contains information about the dataset, and a **features-info.txt** file contains information about the numeric variables.

 #### Data Manipulation